ThomasSteinbach/docker-dwarf-fortress/README.md

 - it uses the [Ironhand upgrade package for 0.43.05](http://dffd.bay12games.com/file.php?id=11349) graphics set
 - it uses print mode VBO for maximum rendering speed
+- set FPS_CAP to 20 to allow a slower, more 'realistic' simulation

 ## usage